Shallon Olsen: 2020–2021

 Olsen only competed once during the 2020 elite season- at Elite Canada on the vault and the uneven bars, finishing first and eighth respectively.
 She returned to elite competition at the 2021 First Canadian Technical Trial, a virtual competition for Olympic team selection, and placed fourth in the all-around.
 At the Second Trial, she competed only on the vault and won the gold medal.
 At the Canadian Championships, she placed eleventh in the all-around but won gold on the vault.
 On June 17, Olsen was officially named to Canada's 2020 Olympic team alongside Ellie Black, Brooklyn Moors, and Ava Stewart.
 During the qualification round, the Canadian team placed tenth, missing the team final, but Olsen qualified for the vault final in sixth place.
 In the vault final, she finished seventh with an average score of 14.550.

 2022

 In July Olsen competed at the Pan American Championships alongside Denelle Pedrick, Ava Stewart, Sydney Turner, and Rose-Kaying Woo.
 They finished third as a team and individually Olsen placed fifth on vault.
 In late October Olsen was set to compete at the World Championships in Liverpool alongside Ellie Black, Emma Spence, Pedrick, Turner, and Laurie Denommée; however the sudden death of her mother left her unable to compete.
 Although Olsen was not physically in Liverpool, she was still officially part of the Canadian delegation as the alternate.
 During the team final the Canadian team won a historic bronze medal, their first team medal at the World Championships.
 As the alternate Olsen was also awarded the team medal.

+2024

+In late June, Olsen was named to the team to represent Canada at the 2024 Summer Olympics alongside Ellie Black, Cassie Lee, Aurélie Tran, and Ava Stewart.

+At the 2024 Olympic Games Olsen helped Canada qualify to the team final, where they ultimately finished fifth.
+Individually she qualified to the vault final where she finished eighth after crashing her double twisting Yurchenko.